ni/niveristand-python/docs/restrictions.rst

         double_var.value = 3.0 >> 5
         double_var.value = double_var.value >> 5

-- The right hand side of an arithmetic shift operation is not allowed to be of double or bool type.
+- You cannot use double or boolean data types to the right of an arithmetic shift operation.

     .. code-block:: python